Registry of Research Data Repositories

-The Registry of Research Data Repositories (re3data.org) is an open science tool that offers researchers, funding organizations, libraries and publishers an overview of existing international repositories for research data.
+The Registry of Research Data Repositories (re3data.org) is an open science tool that offers researchers, funding organizations, libraries, and publishers an overview of existing international repositories for research data.

 Background

 re3data.org is a global registry of research data repositories from all academic disciplines.
 It provides an overview of existing research data repositories in order to help researchers to identify a suitable repository for their data and thus comply with requirements set out in data policies.

-The registry was officially launched in May 2013.
+The registry went live in autumn 2012.

 Content

-In July 2019 the registry lists 2361 research data repositories from around the world covering all academic disciplines.
+In 2023 the registry lists over 3000 research data repositories from around the world covering all academic disciplines.
 They are described in detail using the re3data.org schema.

 The service makes all metadata in the registry available for open use under the Creative Commons deed CC0.

 Features

 The majority of the listed research data repositories are described in detail by a comprehensive schema, namely the re3data.org Schema for the Description of Research Data Repositories.

 Information icons support researchers to identify an adequate repository for the storage and reuse of their data.